 So you’ve met someone, and they might be “the one!”

 Butterflies in the stomach are normal on first dates.
-They’re enough to deal with that you don’t need the anxiety of wondering when and how to broach the topic of diabetes with your new flame.
+They’re enough to deal with that you don’t need the anxiety of wondering when and how to approach the topic of your life with diabetes with your new flame.

 Now or later?
 That’s up to you.
 Dealing with the situation immediately will take a weight off your shoulders, even if it can seem like a heavy thing to talk about at the beginning of a relationship.
-On the other hand, if you wait a few weeks, your significant other may feel like you weren’t open or trusting enough.
+If you wait a few weeks, your significant other may feel like you weren’t open or trusting them enough.

 What kind of attitude should you have about it?
 Don’t be ashamed of your diabetes: it’s a part of your life, but it doesn’t define you.
-The more uncomfortable you are, the more uncomfortable you risk making the other person too, so don’t make too big a deal out of it.
-Being yourself and having a sense of humour are your best tools here.
+The more uncomfortable you are, the more uncomfortable you risk making the other person too, so don’t make a big deal about it.
+Being yourself and having a sense of humor are your best allies.

 What do you say?
-You don’t need to go into details about things like your medication or your mood swings when your blood sugar goes wild—leave a little mystery!
-Instead, let the other person ask their questions as they come.
+You don’t need to go into details about things like your medication or your mood swings when your blood sugar goes wild.
+Leave a little mystery for later!
+Instead, let the other person ask their questions.

 What should you expect?
-It’s pointless to assume your diabetes will be a problem.
-You’ll know soon enough how the news is received, and everything will probably be fine.
-If not, your budding relationship may falter, but at least you’ll know the score… and you can move on to the next encounter.
+It’s pointless to assume your life with diabetes will be a problem.
+You’ll know soon enough how the news is received and everything will probably be fine.
+If not, your budding relationship may falter, but at least you’ll know the score and you'll move on.

 Receive our newsletter

 Filled with interesting and useful information related to diabetes.